WCampbell94/tic-tac-toe/README.md

 In the browser

-This game is currently played against the computer only.
+This game is currently played against another player only.

+players will enter their names by their space symbol selection prior to starting the game

 ## Rules